Bookrage001/osc/resources/docs/index.md

 ## Supported platforms

 The server can run on all [platforms supported by Electron](https://electron.atom.io/docs/tutorial/supported-platforms/).
-The only supported client browsers are the one provided with the server and Chrome/Chromium version `50` or later.
-For iOS devices, the minimal version required is `9.3`.
+Clients can be :
+- any system running Chrome/Chromium version `50` or later (Linux, MacOS, Windows, Android, etc)
+- iOS version `9.3` or later

+Firefox is *not* supported.

 ## Need help ?
 Found a bug ?